 The Nominating and Corporate Governance Committee regularly reviews the appropriateness of the combined position of Chairman of the Board and the Company's Chief Executive Officer.
 The Committee believes that it is in the best interests of the Company and its shareholders for the Board to continue to combine the roles of Chairman and Chief Executive Officer due to the depth of knowledge, experience and expertise of the Company's current Chairman and Chief Executive Officer.
-The Committee believes combining these two roles creates a single focal point for Company leadership and projects a clear sense of direction to shareholders and employees within an industry that is in the midst of rapid change.
+The Committee believes combining these two roles creates a single focal point for Company leadership and projects a clear sense of direction to shareholders and employees within a dynamic industry that competes in global markets.
 The Committee will continue to regularly review the appropriateness of this combined role.

 Beginning in 2011 the Board, upon the recommendation of the Nominating and Corporate Governance Committee, has determined that it is in the best interests of the Company and its shareholders to designate a lead director.
 Mr. Beeler served as lead director from 2011-2016.
-Mr. Williamson was designated lead director in 2016 and currently serves in that role.
+Mr. Williamson was designated lead director in 2016 and has been re-elected by the Board's independent directors to that role every year since then.
 The Board believes having an independent lead director, among other things, allows Mr. Toms to focus on the Company's strategy, business and operations, while preserving the benefits of having a single focal point for Company leadership in his current combined role of Chairman and Chief Executive Officer.
 The lead director's duties include presiding over executive sessions of the Company's independent directors, facilitating information flow and communication among the directors, serving as a point of contact between the independent directors and the Chairman and Chief Executive Officer and performing other duties as requested by the Board.

 The Board of Directors typically holds five to six meetings per year.
-In fiscal 2018, it held eight meetings, including two special meetings in the consideration of the Company's acquisition of the business of Shenandoah Furniture.
-During fiscal 2018, the Nominating and Corporate Governance Committee met seven times, the Compensation Committee met seven times and the Audit Committee met four times.
-Each incumbent director attended at least 75% of the total fiscal 2018 Board meetings and committee meetings held during the period that he or she was a member of the Board or those committees.
-The Nominating and Corporate Governance Committee and the Board of Directors have each determined that each of the following directors is independent as defined by applicable NASDAQ listing standards: W. Christopher Beeler, Jr., Paulette Garafalo, John L. Gregory, III, Tonya H. Jackson, E. Larry Ryder, David G. Sweet, Ellen C. Taaffe and Henry G. Williamson, Jr. At each Board meeting the independent directors conduct a part of the meeting in executive session, at which only independent directors are present.
+In fiscal 2019, it held seven meetings.
+During fiscal 2019, the Nominating and Corporate Governance Committee met five times, the Compensation Committee met five times and the Audit Committee met four times.
+Each incumbent director attended at least 75% of the total fiscal 2019 Board meetings and committee meetings held during the period that he or she was a member of the Board and/or those committees.
+The Nominating and Corporate Governance Committee and the Board of Directors have each determined that each of the following directors is independent as defined by applicable NASDAQ listing standards: W. Christopher Beeler, Jr., Paulette Garafalo, John L. Gregory, III, Tonya H. Jackson, E. Larry Ryder, Ellen C. Taaffe and Henry G. Williamson, Jr. At each Board meeting the independent directors conduct a part of the meeting in executive session, at which only independent directors are present.
 It is the Company's policy that each of the directors is expected to attend the Company's Annual Meetings.
-All of the Company's directors who were directors at the time of the annual shareholders meeting attended the 2017 Annual Meeting.
+All of the Company's directors attended the 2018 Annual Meeting.